 MetLife offers excellent auto insurance coverage and reasonable pricing, but customers have been less than impressed with the service they’ve received.

-New York-based MetLife is most known for selling workplace insurance policies.
-But they also offer auto insurance coverage for individuals (through their network of agents) with coverages that are hard to find through other auto insurers.
-Some of their unique auto insurance coverages include:
+Based in New York, MetLife Insurance company is mostly known for selling workplace insurance policies.
+It also offers auto insurance coverage (through a network of agents) with coverages that are hard to find through other auto insurers.
+Some of MetLife’s unique auto insurance coverage offerings include:

 - Gap coverage insurance

 - New car replacement

 - Special car parts replacement

 - Usage-based insurance